 Shalini Kasida is the Operations Director of Parents for Peace.
 Shalini has worked with numerous non-profit organizations that focus on health and education for at-risk youth and children in marginalized communities, both in the U.S. and internationally.
 She currently serves on the Board of Directors for Doc Wayne and the Brookline Education Foundation.
-Shalini is also an active member of Partners in Health Engage, focusing on High Schoolers, and an advisor to the board-chair of Summits Education, based in Haiti.
-Prior to Shalini’s work in the non-profit sector, she worked for 25 years in leadership and management roles in the technology industry, working on product marketing and usability of software applications.
+Prior to Shalini’s work in the non-profit sector, she worked for 25 years in leadership and management roles in the technology industry, managing business units in consulting, pre-sales and product marketing of software applications

 Justin O’Shea is the Program Coordinator at Parents for Peace.
 He has a dual-degree BA in Religious Studies and History from Connecticut College and an MA in International Relations and Religion from the Boston University Pardee School of Global Studies.
 Justin authored a graduate thesis entitled Evolving Strategies of the Syraq Jihad: A Comparative Study of the Islamic State of Iraq and Syria and Hay’at Tahrir al-Sham.
 He focused on religious-based extremism and terrorism, particularly in the Islamic State and Al-Qaeda.
 Justin also led the Boston University team at a national competition for Countering Violent Extremism by the Department of Homeland Security and Facebook; the team earned an honorable mention.
 Previously, he resided in South Korea where he taught English at a private institution, and worked in the Sales Administrative Operations Division for a 3-D printing company in New York City.